kossnocorp/typesaurus.com/src/content/docs/classes/collection.md

 ## `count`

-The method allows to count documents in the collection:
+The method allows counting documents in the collection:

 ```ts
 await db.users.count();